Scary Kids Scaring Kids: 2008–2019: Label change, break-up, Tyson Stevens death and "Loved Forever"

 On February 4, 2021, Scary Kids Scaring Kids announced signing to Velocity Records and teased recording some new material in studio via Instagram.

 The rescheduled East Coast dates were played from September 17 to October 1, 2021, with Eidola being switched out with The Villa.
 During this tour Scary Kids Scaring Kids occasionally performed a new song titled "Knock It All Down" live.

-On October 5, 2021, the band announced they would be releasing "The Lost Album Demos" (2010) composed of scratch tracks, demos and raw ideas that were intended to develop into their 4th studio release back in 2010, via their Discord channel.
+On October 5, 2021, the band announced they would be releasing "The Lost Album Demos" (2010) composed of scratch tracks, demos and raw ideas that were intended to develop into their 4th studio release back in 2010, exclusively via their Discord channel.

 On December 18, 2021, Velocity Records Tour 2022 consisting of SKSK, D.R.U.G.S., Dead American and Secrets was announced to take place from February 16 to March 20, 2022.
 This tour was eventually played with Kurt Travis (Royal Coda, ex-Dance Gavin Dance) filling in on lead vocals.

-On December 19 and December 23, 2021, the band played two shows with Donovan Melero (of Hail the Sun and Sianvar) on lead vocals.
+On December 19 and 23, 2021, the band played two shows with Donovan Melero (of Hail the Sun and Sianvar) on lead vocals.

 On February 22, 2022, the band released "Knock It All Down (feat.
-Lil Lotus)", the first single off the third album titled "Out of Light".
+Lil Lotus)", the first single off the third album titled Out of Light.
 A second single titled "Nightmare" was released with Spencer Charnas from Ice Nine Kills a month later.

-Out of Light was released on May 27, 2022.
+Out of Light was released on May 27, 2022, to mixed reviews.
 Each track on the album features a different guest vocalist.

 In January 2023, the band played a mini-tour (including performance at Kill Iconic Records 23) with Craig Mabbitt on vocals.
+In May-June 2023, SKSK played a tour featuring vocalists Albert Schweizer (ex-Violent New Breed) and Paul Rose (ex-Cover Your Tracks, ex-Curses).

+Maps Written in Water, the band's fourth studio album, preceded by singles "Blackout" (feat.
+Rat Park), "State of Disrepair" (feat.
+Paul Rose), "Oblivion" (feat.
+Kat Leon), "Suspended in Air" (feat.
+Albert Schweizer) is set to be released independently on July 11, 2025.
+Like Out of Light, it's going to feature a guest lead vocalist on every song, including Tilian, Andy Cizek, Toby Morrell, Lacey Sturm, Craig Mabbitt and Myke Terry among others.